 Allow the plantlets to dry before watering or withhold water for the first few days after potting.
 Plant the offsets using the cactus potting mix.
 Water sparingly.

 Cutting and Rooting Haworthia Leaves

 The ideal time to utilize this method of haworthia propagation is at the end of the dormancy period or the beginning of the growing season.
-Choose a healthy young leaf.
-(Older leaves near the base of the plant don’t root well.)
+Choose a healthy, young leaf.
+(Older leaves near the base of the plant don’t root as well.)
 Using a sharp knife, cut off the leaf.
 Avoid using scissors, which can damage the fleshy leaves.

 Dip the cut edge of the leaf in rooting hormone.
 Allow the leaf to dry for several days until the cut edge heals or forms a scab.
 Using the cactus potting mix, gently plant the leaf in a pot and water.
 Place the potted leaf where it receives bright, indirect light.